ellipt01/l1l2inv2/README.md

 Before install this program, please install the above libraries.

+After that, copy Makefile.template as Makefile on the root dir:

+$ cp Makefile.template Makefile

-After that, open Makefile on the root dir, and modify the following entries according to your system:
+and modify the following entries according to your system:

  * BLAS_LIB: BLAS library, library-path and include dir
  * GSL_LIB:  GSL library, library-path and include dir